"ANYBODY KNOW how far up the road?" I asked, lighting a cigarette.

 "Not at all."
 He turned to his two sons in the back.
 "Chris, Matt, make some room.
 We're going to have guests."

-Bubbling over with gratitude, we moved quickly to take them up on their offer, the two sons watching us invade with an air of astonishment.
-When we had finished, we'd filled their camper to overflowing: Joseph, Sam, Tim and I either sitting on our backpacks or standing, and using the overhead cupboards to balance during the infrequent times we actually lurched forward.
+Warbling with our gratitude we moved quickly to take them up on their offer, the two sons watching us invade with an air of astonishment.
+When we'd finished, we had filled their camper to overflowing: the lads and I either sitting on our backpacks or standing, and using the built-in cupboards to balance during the infrequent times we actually lurched ahead.

-Light burst in, Placebo played on the stereo.
+Light burst in, Placebo sprang from the stereo.
 A friend in need's a friend indeed, a friend with weed is better . . .

 They were Wellingtonians - the father a journalist, the mother a schoolteacher - and we passed the next few hours in pleasant conversation, Joseph and Tim schmoozing as they was so good at doing.

-In-between times we ducked outside to survey the queue and speculate on home much longer it would take our friends coming later, feeling glad it wasn't us.
-On re-entering the camper the third time I noticed the two sons sneaking glances my way and whispering.
+In-between times we ducked outside to smoke cones and survey the queue and speculate on home much longer it would take our friends coming later, feeling glad it wasn't us.
+On re-entering the camper the third or fourth time I noticed the two sons sneaking glances my way and whispering.

 The father noticed too and had a quiet word.
 After, he said with a laugh, "Don't worry, they were just wondering if you were maybe some kind of professional wrestler."